If you require an interpreter to help you make a complaint call 01243 777100 and ask to use the Telephone Interpreting Service.

 We aim to reply fully, in writing, within 10 working days of receiving complaints, although this may extend to 20 working days for more complex complaints.

 If exceptional circumstances mean we cannot do this we will contact you to explain why there is a delay.
-We'll also let you know the date by which we will aim to deal with your complaint.
+We'll also let you know the date we aim to deal with your complaint.

 5 What to do if you are not happy with our response

-If you are unhappy with the first stage response and cannot reach an agreement after discussions with the responding manager, please ask us to arrange a complaint review for the Chief Executive.
-You can find our contact details on this page.
+If you are unhappy with the first stage response and cannot reach an agreement after discussions with the responding manager, please contact us to ask us to arrange a complaint review for the Chief Executive.

 If you are still not satisfied you have the right to complain to the Local Government and Social Care Ombudsman.